Spectrometry of Captured Highly Charged Ions Produced Following Antiproton Annihilations: Supplemental Materials

 The TOF values were converted to a mass-to-charge ($m/q$) axis using Eq. \Ref{eq:Calibration}, with the precisely determined TOF mode of the \ce{He^1+} peak ($T_{\text{ref}}$) serving as a single-point reference.
 The statistical uncertainties on the calculated $m/q$ values, as reported in Table~I, were derived by propagating the uncertainties from the fitted TOF modes of the ion of interest ($\delta T_i$) and the reference ion ($\delta T_{\text{ref}}$) using the standard formula:

 This single-point calibration assumes a perfectly quadratic relationship between TOF and $m/q$ over the full range.
 However, the data in Table~I presented in Fig \ref{fig:mq_calibration_fit} shows that this approximation works well for ions with $m/q$ values close to the \ce{He^1+} reference, but systematically deviates for the slower ions.
-This behavior suggests a slight instrumental non-linearity, likely from small imperfections in the accelerating electric fields.

 To characterize this deviation, a weighted linear regression was performed on the experimental $m/q$ values versus their known literature values, see Fig \ref{fig:mq_calibration_fit}.
 This fit provides a linear correction that can account for the observed offset and more accurately calibrate the mass axis across the entire detected range.